slashtechno/gobackup-github/README.md

 2. Either download a binary for your system from releases, or build the program yourself with `go build`
 3. Create a `.env` file
 4. Add `GITHUB_TOKEN = TOKEN` to `.env` (replace TOKEN with your token)
-5. Run the binary in the same download as your `.env` file
+5. Run the binary in the same folder as your `.env` file

 ### CLI Flag Examples
 These are examples, for full usage info, run `gobackup-github -h`